 Those banks that get ahead of the issue now will be in the best position to not only get an early start on their own plans and strategies but also help influence the new era of financial innovation that’s taking root in Canada and around the world.

-Managing Partner, Greater Toronto Area and National Banking and Capital Markets Leader, PwC Canada
+Partner, National Banking and Capital Markets Assurance Leader, PwC Canada